LedgerHQ/ledger-live/docs/apps.md

 `execWithTransport` executes a given App operation - [AppOp](../src/apps/types.js) on the device

-Used to install uninstall or update device Apps.
+Used to install, uninstall or update device Apps.

 Returns [Observable<{ progress: number }>](../src/apps/types.js)